i-meb/EEG-Metastability/README.md

 This is a permissive open-source license that allows redistribution and use in both source and binary forms, with or without modification.

 - The original copyright notice and license must be retained
-- Proper attribution to the original author must be maintained
 - The names of the authors or affiliated institutions must not be used to endorse or promote derived products without prior permission
 - The authors are not liable for any damages arising from the use of this software.
-- If you use this code in academic work, please consider citing the repository and relevant publications.

 ---